 Travel Fashion Girl help!
 A reader asks:

 What are your experiences with sea bands?
-Wondering if they will help mild sea sickness (queasiness, no vomiting).
+Wondering if they will help with mild sea sickness (queasiness, no vomiting).

 If you know that you are prone to suffering from motion sickness, or if you are traveling by boat, consider adding motion sickness medicine to your toiletries packing list.
 You never know how seasickness will affect you.